oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 In this tutorial, you will learn to add a secure Universal Logout API endpoint to a web app, test it by sending a request to end a user's active session, and finally handle signing them out of the app.
 Lastly, we'll use Okta as the IdP to initiate user logout.

->**Note**: You can follow along with this blog to build a Universal Logout or jump ahead to the completed project [ul-workshop-complete]() on our Oktadev GitHub repository.
+>**Note**: You can follow along with this blog to build a Universal Logout or check out the finished code on the [ul-workshop-complete](https://github.com/oktadev/okta-enterprise-ready-workshops/tree/ul-workshop-complete) branch of our Oktadev GitHub repository.

 {% include toc.md %}